gigwegbe/function-calling-for-sensors-at-the-edge/simulated-farm-setup/data-simulator/README.md

+# Installation of IBA Data Simulator
+To install the simulator, follow the steps provided in the official repository's [Installation Guide](https://github.com/IBA-Group-IT/IoT-data-simulator/tree/master)

 # Importing existing sessions into IBA Data Simulator as JSON files

 - Confirm the location of the JSON files for the session.
 In this repository, it is stored at /integration/data-simulator/